Simmons-Wang/Wonder-tools/README.md

 - vectorization does not accelerate the process compared with simple loop
 - the use of numba is very limited
 - muti-level parallel does not work

+## decision boundary plot

+We use contour plots to draw the 2-dimension decision boundary of different ML.